Rahn20/spark-webclient/README.md

 ### Installation

 To run the webclient locally, you need [Nodejs](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed on your machine.
-Once you have Node.js and npm installed clone this repo, go to spark-webclient and run:
+Once you have Node.js and npm installed, clone this repo, move to spark-webclient and run:

 ```
 npm install